subhamsarangi/RRDJ/README.md

 }
 ```

 6. Create a `webpack.config.js` file in the root.
-Write the following in it,
+Write the following in it.

 ```javascript
 module.exports = {
     module: {